noahgrant/resourcerer/README.md

 ![Noncritical Resource Returned](https://user-images.githubusercontent.com/1355779/57596646-9a425900-7500-11e9-8121-5ced72c0fcba.png)

-There’s one other loading prop passed down from `withResources`: `this.props.hasInitiallyLoaded`.
+There’s one other loading prop offered from the hook/HOC: `hasInitiallyLoaded`.
 This can be useful for showing a different UI for components that have already fetched the resource.
 An example might be a component with filters: as the initial resource is fetched, we may want to show a generic loader, but upon changing a filter (and re-fetching the resource), we may want to show a loader with an overlay over the previous version of the component.
+See the [withLoadingOverlay](#withloadingoverlay) section for more.

 ## Requesting Prop-driven Data